oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 ~~~
 Figure: Cross Device Flows (User-Transferred Authorization Data Pattern)

-- (A) The user takes an action on the initiating device by starting a purchase, adding a device to a network or connecting a service to the initiating device.
+- (A) The user takes an action on the Initiating Device by starting a purchase, adding a device to a network or connecting a service to the Initiating Device.
-- (B) The client on the initiating device requests user authorization on the backchannel from the authorization server.
+- (B) The client on the Initiating Device requests user authorization on the backchannel from the authorization server.
 - (C) The authorization server sends an access code to the Authorization Device.
 - (D) The user enters the access code on the Initiating Device.
-- (E) The Authorization Server issues tokens or grants authorization to the initiating device to access the user's resources.
+- (E) The Authorization Server issues tokens or grants authorization to the Initiating Device to access the user's resources.

 The Authorization Server may choose to authenticate the user before sending the access code.
 The access code may be delivered as a text message or through a mobile application.